 The good news, however, is that third-party liaisons do not automatically destroy a marriage.
 The damage may range from minor damage to the structure to devastation However, this measure is subjective.
 Each couple assesses for themselves how much damage was done, can we repair the old structure, can we clear up the rubble and build an even more beautiful structure?
 The answer to the question "What happens now?" depends on a variety of factors.

 Another piece of good news is that every cloud has a silver lining.
 In your despair, you may not see it now, but it is there.
 Not only is there hope, but in many cases, the couple emerges from counseling with a much better marriage than they had had in years, and sometimes better than they ever had from the very beginning.

-In many cases the marriage counseling process opens their eyes to the possibility of a good marriage.
-Sadness and regret over the numerous lost opportunities for growth and love over the preceding years mobilizes the couple to grow their relationship from routine and humdrum to dynamic and fulfilling.
-The sensitive interaction required by both spouses for the promotion of healing and reconciliation often brings about a closer, more caring and intimate relationship than the couple ever thought possible.
+In many cases, the marriage counseling process opens their eyes to the possibility of a good marriage.
+Sadness and regret over the numerous lost opportunities for growth and love over the preceding years mobilize the couple to grow their relationship from routine and humdrum to dynamic and fulfilling.
+The sensitive interaction required by both spouses for the promotion of healing and reconciliation often brings about a closer, more caring, and intimate relationship than the couple ever thought possible.

 Unfortunately, it often takes a crisis for the marriage to get the attention it should have gotten all along.
 Click here for "Can There Be a Silver Lining Around The Cloud of Infidelity?"